mmljay/e2e-payments-test-framework/README.md

 # End-to-End Payments Testing Framework & Strategy

 I built this framework to demonstrate how I approach quality assurance for payment systems in banking.
-The focus is on clarity, risk-based testing, and compliance awareness without overengineering.
+The focus is on clarity, risk-based testing, and compliance awareness.
 ## What this project covers

 - **SEPA credit transfers** with IBAN validation